Menu

 Different type of bridges:

-Conventional bridges: A secure, long-lasting option.
-The bridge is anchored on neighbouring teeth or implants and cannot be removed
+1. Conventional bridges: A secure and enduring option.
+These bridges are anchored onto neighbouring teeth or implants and are not removable.

-Resin bonded bridges or Maryland bonded bridges: Most suitable for a single missing tooth.
-This is essentially a sticky bridge which is bonded to the natural teeth and requires minimal tooth preparation.
+2. Resin bonded bridges or Maryland bonded bridges: Particularly suitable for replacing a single missing tooth.
+Essentially, these are adhesive bridges bonded to natural teeth, requiring minimal tooth preparation.

-Cantilever bridges: Ideal for single tooth replacement, fixed to one adjacent tooth.
+3. Cantilever bridges: Designed for single tooth replacement, these bridges are affixed to one adjacent tooth.

-Removable bridges: A hybrid denture bridge that stays in place with friction or precision attachment.
+4. Removable bridges: A hybrid denture bridge that remains in place through friction or precision attachment.

-Implant-supported bridges: These bridges can be fixed to existing dental implants by being screwed or cemented in place.
-Once fitted, the implants provide the foundation for long-term support of bridges or dentures.
+5. Implant-supported bridges: These bridges are fixed onto existing dental implants either by screwing or cementing them in place.
+Once installed, the implants serve as a stable foundation, ensuring long-term support for bridges or dentures.

 What is a Prosthodontics?

-A Prosthodontist is a specialist dentist that deals with the replacement of missing teeth and the associated soft and hard tissues by prostheses (crowns, bridges and dentures) which maybe fixed or removable, or maybe supported and retained by Implants.
+A Prosthodontist, a specialist dentist, specialises in replacing missing teeth and associated soft and hard tissues using prostheses like crowns, bridges, and dentures.
+These prostheses can be fixed or removable, and may be supported and retained by implants.